elizabeth524/Phase-3-Project/README.md

 ## Business Problem

-This data is being prepared for a company that produces vaccines.
-They are hoping to use this information to predict the number of vaccines they will need for a certain population in order to reduce waste.
+This data is being prepared for a company that distributes vaccines.
+They are hoping to use this information to predict the number of vaccines they will need for a certain population.

 ## Data